 Self-injury and self-harm

-Thank you for attending the Emergency Department today following an episode of self-harm.
+Thank you for attending the Emergency Department.
 We understand that this must be a difficult and distressing time for you.

 Our team would like to be able to offer you an assessment of your current needs in order for us to identify any help that may be beneficial to you.
-It is also important that you have any physical healthcare needs addressed.
-We would therefore like you to wait to be seen by the triage nurse and the admitting doctor.

-Whatever your reason is for attending the Emergency Department, we aim to treat you with respect, dignity and in confidence.
+Whatever your reason is for attending the Emergency Department, we aim to treat you with respect, dignity, and in confidence.

 What is self-injury and self-harm and who does it affect?